 In this rustic environment the accommodations are very authentic and we were able to sleep in a traditional tent safari from which we enjoyed a beautiful sunset.
 This is definitely the perfect experience to travel back to the origins of the photographic safaris.

 Our next stop was Lake Tanganyika, in the Mahale Mountains National Park area, less than an hour's flight from Katavi.
 This is a very isolated area, there are no roads more than 100 km around, and the only way to get there is by plane and then by boat.
 To reach our destination we had to sail for more than an hour on the lake.
 During the journey we were absolutely surrounded by nature, with no sign of civilisation, and in the middle of the vegetation… Greystoke Mahale appeared.

 I have traveled all over the world, and this place is definitely within the top 3 of the most spectacular places I have ever seen.

-An amazing natural combination between the lake and the jungle that leaves you speechless.
-Crystal-clear water with spectacular beaches of golden sand and just behind our cottage, in the mountains, the Mahale Mountains National Parke, home to the largest chimpanzee population in the world.
+An amazing natural combination between the lake and the jungle leaves you speechless.
+Crystal-clear water with spectacular beaches of golden sand and just behind our cottage, in the mountains, the Mahale Mountains National Park, home to the largest chimpanzee population in the world.

 Approaching the chimpanzees is a thrilling experience; they are active, funny, friendly, and they even came close to us, as if we were part of the group.